SoundScapeRenderer/ssr/doc/manual/operation.rst

 This issue was resolved in version 0.3.2, the default setting for ``--enable- floating-control-panel`` is chosen depending on the installed Qt version.
+As of version 0.5 (switching to qt5), the floating control panel is always enabled.

 Different versions of Qt show different behaviour regarding OpenGL Overlays and as a result, the GUI buttons are not shown in newer Qt versions.